 CONTENT AND OBJECTIVE

-The 2019 edition of the Winter School will focus on the topic “Federalism and the Rule of Law“.
+The 2020 edition of the Winter School will focus on the topic “Federalism and Language“.

-Beside numerous opportunities for discussion with leading experts on multilevel governance throughout the lectures, the interactive sessions will also offer participants the chance to share knowledge among themselves.
-Both lectures and workshops will address the issue of implementing the rule of law in federal systems through case studies and their comparison.
+Besides numerous opportunities for discussion with leading experts on multilevel governance throughout the lectures, a variety of interactive sessions will also offer participants the chance to share knowledge and experience.
+Lectures, workshops, Q&A’s and discussion groups will all address the various connections between federalism and language through the comparison of various case studies.

 The Winter School will examine a series of issues:

-- What particular challenges does the rule of law pose for federal systems?
+- What particular challenges does language pose for federal systems?

-- What is the role that courts play when it comes to conflicting law at federal and regional level?
+- What is the role played by courts when it comes to legal disputes in relation to language?